rabbitmq/cluster-operator/docs/examples/tls/README.md

 You can enable TLS by setting `.spec.tls.secretName` to the name of a secret containing TLS certificate and key.

-First, you need to create a secret like this (assuming you already have `server.pem` and `server-key.pem` files):
+First, you need to create the Secret which will contain the public certificate and private key to be used for TLS on the RabbitMQ nodes.
+Assuming you already have these created and accessible as `server.pem` and `server-key.pem`, respectively, this Secret can be created by running:

 ```shell
 kubectl create secret tls tls-secret --cert=server.pem --key=server-key.pem